 If you’ve been prepping for any amount of time at all, you’ve heard the warnings about dehydration.
 The human body must have water on a regular basis in order to continue to function normally.
 During a bug out, you will be on the move, expending energy to try and get to your bug out and to accomplish many of the physically demanding tasks that are required for survival when bugging out.
 You’ll be losing more fluids due to perspiration that occurs during physical activity.
 Depending on the climate, you may also be exposing your body to unrelenting heat.
 You’ll need more water than normal to keep functioning, not less.

-If you’ve ever watched Naked and Afraid on TV, you’ve seen how quickly a lack of water can start to impact motivation, drive, energy, and strength.
+If you’ve ever watched a survival reality TV show, you’ve seen how quickly a lack of water can start to impact motivation, drive, energy, and strength.
 If your body is weakened from dehydration, you put yourself at increased risk for illness, injury, and being unable to successfully defend yourself against looters or others who want to take your remaining supplies.